Buying on Paper: 8 Important Things to Know

 7. Construction of the project is usually completed before registration of the property title.
 The developer’s attorney is responsible to register the project, your building, and your apartment in the land registry, which is done after the authorities have surveyed the land, a court order has been issued, and architectural plans have been filed.
 This process typically takes many years to complete; until then, the rights of the purchaser are often temporarily registered with the developer’s attorney.
 Parenthetically, when buying on paper, the buyer is usually required to pay 5,000 NIS+VAT for the developer’s legal expenses.

 8. The unpaid portion of the purchase price is linked to the building index, so plan your payments accordingly.
-Over the past half-decade, the index has risen approximately 1.5% per year.
+Until this past year, the index has risen approximately 2% per year for almost a decade.
+This past year was rife with global inflation, and therefore the building index rose by over 5%.
+The index is expected to continue rising during the upcoming 12 months, albeit at a slower pace.

 Nicole Levin is one of the excellent real estate attorneys I recommend to overseas purchasers.
 If this article inspires any follow-up questions, please contact her at email@example.com or visit her website www.levinlawoffices.co.il.